rmc-su/uHome/readme.md

 Uses Bukkit's superperms for all permissions - works with all modern permissions systems!

 For simple set-up, give your users 'uhome.own' and your admins 'uhome.admin'.
-A 'uhome.*' superperms node is included for ease of use.
+A 'uhome.all' superperms node is included for ease of use.

 Commands & Permissions: